techidaily/site-win11-tips/source/_posts/eliminating-zoom-crash-code-1132-on-windows-devices.md

  Many Zoom users who’ve needed to fix error 1132 have said setting up a new Windows account works.
 So, it seems this error can arise because of some kind of user account issue.
 Try utilizing Zoom in a new Windows account as follows:

 1. First, uninstall Zoom in your current Windows user profile, as covered in steps one to three of resolution five.
 2. Then set up the new local Windows user account.
-You can do that by following the instructions in our guide for[creating a new Windows user account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) to resolve issues.
+You can do that by following the instructions in our guide for [creating a new Windows user account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) to resolve issues.
 ![The Add account button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/add-account-button.jpg)
 3. When you’ve set up a new local Windows user account, log out of your current one.
 4. Sign in to the newly created user profile.